-About me in one sentence?
+About Me: About me in one sentence?
 Impossible, please go ahead and click read more :D

 15 minutes were spent coming up with the above sentence, oh dear.
 I come from the far away land of maple syrup – Canada.
 For the past couple of years, I’ve been living in London, and spending my time either (1) doing physics, (2) procrastinating doing physics, or (3) rock climbing.
 Please see the very awesome photo below, which was definitely candid and not purposefully posed.

 Now I hope that convinces you that I am cool.
 That was from my trip to Kalymnos (Greece), earlier this year, which is filled with either locals or enthusiastic rock climbers.
 In general, I adore being outdoors (preferable on mountains) and doing some kind of sport.

 Aside from that, I love cooking as well, and spending time chatting with my two little brothers, who have endless profound questions I struggle to answer.
 But hey, it’s good training for exactly something like this!